-In 2018, then-U.S. Secretary of Defense James Mattis said, "Every NATO ally is awake to the most complex and dangerous security element - or environment in a generation."138 NATO Secretary General Jens Stoltenberg observed that NATO faces "unprecedented challenges."139 Russia's major expansion of the war in Ukraine in February 2022 reaffirmed his words and is currently one of the most important variables impacting extended deterrence and assurance perspectives among allies in Europe.
+In 2018, then-U.S. Secretary of Defense James Mattis said, "Every NATO ally is awake to the most complex and dangerous security element - or environment in a generation."
+NATO Secretary General Jens Stoltenberg observed that NATO faces "unprecedented challenges."
+Russia's major expansion of the war in Ukraine in February 2022 reaffirmed his words and is currently one of the most important variables impacting extended deterrence and assurance perspectives among allies in Europe.
 It is also a significant factor for allies in the Indo-Pacific region.

 Russia's War in Ukraine.
 The scale and brutality of Russia's February 2022 invasion of Ukraine came as a shock within NATO.
-Moscow's previous 2014 illegal annexation of Ukrainian territory sharpened divisions among states that felt that Russia's geopolitical backsliding (or perhaps what can be called a return to "normal") potentially threatens their sovereignty and territorial integrity and https://doi.org/10.1080/01495933.2020.1740573.
+Moscow's previous 2014 illegal annexation of Ukrainian territory sharpened divisions among states that felt that Russia's geopolitical backsliding (or perhaps what can be called a return to "normal") potentially threatens their sovereignty and territorial integrity and those that rejected such notions and continued to increase their energy dependence on Russia's oil and gas.
+The former are generally states that joined NATO since the end of the Cold War; Germany is a prominent example of the latter.
+Russia, however, has been waging a hybrid warfare campaign against NATO allies for years, assassinating their citizens, manipulating Western electorates, and destroying allied property.